nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - From the example above, the result box will display the following message:

     Module deleted: module at index 2

+#### 4.2.3 Edit a module: `editMod`

+Edits a module with the provided details.

+Format: `editMod INDEX m/MODULE_CODE`

+Note:

+- `INDEX` refers to the index number shown in the Module view.
+- `INDEX` must be a positive integer starting from 1.
+- New module code must be provided.
+- Existing values will be updated to the given values.
+- New module code should not already exist.

+Example:

+- Editing the module code of the first module to be _CS2020_.

+    - `editMod 1 m/CS2020`

 #### 4.2.4 Find a module: `findMod`

 Finds and lists all modules in the current Module view whose field contains any of the given keywords.